SQLitis/monsters/README.rst

 Bats have good maneuverability.

 Unfortunately the database does not yet include skill ranks, so we cannot sort by the kinds of walls an animal can climb.

+Hmm, the A&EG Riding Lizard seems to be missing from the database.
+But if it were actually in the database, it would be an example of something not caught by looking for a climb speed, because it does not have a listed climb speed of 20 feet, although it is given a climb speed of 20 feet by its spell-like ability.
+Sticky Pads (Sp): A riding lizard has large, circular pads on its toes that exude adhesive.
+At will, a riding lizard can stick to any vertical or inverted surface as spider climb cast by a 20th-level sorcerer.
+Large magical beast; HD 2d10+6; hp 17; Spd 40 ft.; Str 18, Dex 13, Con 17, Int 2, Wis 13, Cha 6.

 Baboons can carry up to a hundred pounds, three hundred pounds if they accept moving slower.
 Baboons have a +10 Climb modifier and can always take 10, so it can climb An uneven surface with some narrow handholds and footholds, such as a typical wall in a dungeon or ruins, but cannot climb a DC25 wall such as a natural rock wall or a brick wall.